 How does an IVA work?

-An IVA is put into place by an insolvency practitioner.
-Once you’ve signed up for an IVA you are legally obliged to make repayments every month for several years.
-The period over which an IVA extends is usually between 5 and 6 years, and you’ll be committed to repaying as much as you can afford to repay every month.
+- The IVA repayment period is usually between five and six years, and you’ll be committed to repaying as much as you can afford to repay every month.

 How long does an IVA last?